Austin A40 Sports

-Production of the A40 Sports, which was intended as a sporty touring car rather than a true sports car, began in November 1950 for model year 1951.
+Production of the A40 Sports,began in November 1950 for model year 1951.
 By the time production ended in 1953, just over 4,000 had been manufactured.

 Overview

 As one in a series of collaborations between Austin and Jensen Motors of West Bromwich, the A40 Sports originated when Austin's chairman Leonard Lord saw the Jensen Interceptor and requested that Jensen develop a body that could use the A40 mechanicals.
 The resulting body-on-frame A40 Sports was designed by Eric Neale, a stylist who had joined Jensen in 1946 after working at Wolseley Motors.
 During production, A40 Sports bodies were built by Jensen and transported to Austin's Longbridge plant for final assembly.

 Per Lord's intention, the A40 Sports was based on the mechanicals of the Austin A40 Devon, though the centre section of the chassis was boxed to provide rigidity for the open body.
-The A40 Sports also employed a twin-SU carburetored version of the 1.2 L engine producing 46 bhp rather than 42 bhp.
-Gear selection was originally via a floor-mounted shifter.
+The A40 Sports also employed a twin-SU carburettor version of the 1.2 L engine producing 46 bhp rather than 42 bhp.
+Gear selection was originally via a floor-mounted lever.
 Steering was worm and roller type, front suspension was independent coil springs with rigid beam axle and semi-elliptic leaf springs at the rear.

 Production of the A40 Sports occurred in two series.
 The initial GD2 Series began in November 1950 and featured a floor gear change and dashboard identical to that of the Devon.
-The later GD3 Series began production in August 1951 and ended in April 1953, featuring a steering-column gear change, full hydraulic brakes, and a revised dash with a centered instrument panel.
+The later GD3 Series began production in August 1951 and ended in April 1953, featuring a steering-column gear change, full hydraulic brakes, and a revised dash with a centred instrument panel.
 4,011 A40 Sports were manufactured.